songc0a/SSIM-FWI/README.md

 Full waveform inversion (FWI) is a high-resolution seismic inversion technique popularly used in oil and gas exploration.
 Traditional FWI employs the $L_2$ norm measurement to minimize the misfit between observed and predicted seismic data, which easily suffers from cycle skipping when background velocity is inaccurate or data lacks low-frequency components.

-To address this issue, we introduce a **multi-scale structural similarity index measure (MS-SSIM)** objective function for FWI.
+To address this issue, we introduce a **multi-scale structural similarity index measure (M-SSIM)** objective function for FWI.

 ---